syntax-tree/unist/readme.md

 ### Syntax tree

 Syntax trees are representations of source code or even natural language.
-These trees are abstractions that make it possible to analyse, transform, and generate code.
+These trees are abstractions that make it possible to analyze, transform, and generate code.

-Syntax trees [come in two flavours][abstract-vs-concrete-trees]:
+Syntax trees [come in two flavors][abstract-vs-concrete-trees]:

 *   **concrete syntax trees**: structures that represent every detail (such as white-space in white-space insensitive languages)